sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/examples.md

 <!--
 https://raw.githubusercontent.com/sparkfun/SparkFun_Qwiic_OTOS_Arduino_Library/v1.0.0/examples/Example3_Calibration/Example3_Calibration.ino
 -->

+Make sure you've selected the correct board and port in the Tools menu and then hit the upload button.
+Once the code has finished uploading, go ahead and open a [Serial Monitor](https://learn.sparkfun.com/tutorials/terminal-basics).

 Calibrating your bot requires you to move it around a bit.
 First, set both scalars to 1.0, then calibrate the angular scalar, then the linear scalar.